norton120/pirate_baby/content/posts/langchain_is_ticking_timebomb.md

 ### Not an Application Framework
 This was the last red flag, the proverbial nail in our LangChain-shaped coffin.
 LangChain describes itself as a "framework for developing applications powered by language models."
 I disagree.
 LangChain is a software package, a collection of modules, but it lacks the core elements of what can be reasonably called a framework.
 It is one thing to develop reusable code elements (these are modules), another thing to make that code portable (these are packages).
 A _framework_ goes beyond "here's a way to access some functions you can use."
 It is an inherent architecture, a structure that manages how parts of your code interact with each other.
 Airflow is a framework - it uses file system organization to create a familiar pattern across airflow instances, makes opinionated design decisions that ensure the _application_ will function as a whole if adhered to.
 FastAPI is a framework that does not leverage the filesystem - it has a clear pattern using routers, routes, lifecycle events and dependencies.
 Even with a non-standard implementation of FastAPI most developers can grok what is happening and where with few `ctrl+f` searches.
 Frameworks answer the very difficult question of "how should the parts of my code work together?".
+LangChain does none of this, and is functionally closer to a library like `requests` than it is to an application framework like `Next.js` or `.
-La The most glaring example of the is the LangChain documentation, where every example exists as a notebook cell.
+The most glaring example of the is the LangChain documentation, where every example exists as a notebook cell.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNTg1NDg3MzIsLTkzODQ4MDI4NywtMT
-U1NzU4MjI3LDEyMTM0MzY2MzgsMTM4MjM2MzM0XX0=
+eyJoaXN0b3J5IjpbNjUyODIyMzI5LC05Mzg0ODAyODcsLTE1NT
+c1ODIyNywxMjEzNDM2NjM4LDEzODIzNjMzNF19
 -->